UFESL/gen-ai-bias/boosting/celebA_class_dataset/README.md

-Use `prepare_datasets.ipynb` to create subclasses of the CelebA images.
+Use the `prepare_datasets.ipynb` file to create subclasses of the CelebA images.

 Final file structure: